 Figure E.8.3 Example of Requirement Evaluation Context Using PBR Based on Constraint Block

-Figure E.8-4 shows a parametric diagram of the Requirement Context block, useful in evaluating compliance of the Vehicle weight value with the Vehicle Weight Requirement.
-As with any parametric model, it does not actually perform the evaluaton/analysis, but it does specify the key relationships so that an evaluation tool may determine if the weight requirement has been met.
+Figure E.8-4 shows a parametric diagram of the Requirement Context block, useful for establishing the method of evaluating compliance of the vehicleMass value with the Vehicle Mass Requirement.
+As with any parametric model, it does not actually perform the evaluation/analysis, but it does specify the key relationships so that an evaluation tool may determine if the weight requirement has been met.